flenniken/collections/docs/collection-maker.md

 mkdir tmp/$cnum
 ~~~

 Put 8, 10, 12, 14, or 16 of your best photos in the folder.
-Export unmodified
-originals from Apple Photos, or copy or export files from Adobe Bridge
+We show
+detailed steps Apple Photos and for Adobe Bridge.

 __Apple Photos__

+For Apple Photos follow these steps:

 * create an album with all the photos for the topic
 * mark 8, 10, 12, 14, or 16 favorites